 Keep Valentine’s Day low-prep and stress-free with these Valentine’s Day figurative language activities!

-In the years that I’ve had a special someone or a group of friends to celebrate with, it was one of the most fun days of the year.
+In the years that you have a special someone or a group of friends to celebrate with, it can be one of the most fun days of the year.

-But then there were the years that I didn’t have a special someone.
+But then there are the years when you don’t have a special someone.

 Those years are no fun!

-So, your middle school students may also have mixed thoughts about Valentine’s Day, and as teachers, we want to make sure Valentine’s Day is fun for all students!
+Your middle school students may ALSO have mixed thoughts about Valentine’s Day, and as teachers, we want to make sure Valentine’s Day is fun for all students!

 You have many options for celebrating Valentine’s Day in middle school ELA.